Bachelor of Science in Business Administration (BSBA)

 BSBA students who are considering a future career as a Certified Public Accountant (CPA) should; seek additional advising, study the California Board of Accountancy's (CBA – www.dca.ca.gov/cba/) numerous requirements, and from the start of their studies focus where possible all electives and General Education choices towards meeting the CBA's numerous academic requirements.
 The CBA requires substantial additional academic education and professional training outside the scope of the BSBA program.

-When applicable, the student may take Curricular Practicum Training (CPT) courses and engage in practical training to work on company projects that are directly related to the student’s course of study.
+When applicable, the student may take Curricular Practicum Training (CPT) courses and engage in practical internship training to gain work experience on company projects that are directly related to the student’s course of study.
 The student must observe the rules required for taking the practicum courses.